RudrenduPaul/Python-based-Text-Analysis-of-San-Francisco-311-non-emergency-service-requests/README.md

 # Python based Text Analysis of San Francisco 311 non emergency dataset

+(Please open the file: Python based Data Mining for Text Analysis on dataset of 311 non emergency.ipynb for detailed analysis)

 Data Mining for better resource allocation to better serve 311 non emergencies at San Franscisco

 Data was taken from https://www.kaggle.com/datasf/case-data-from-san-francisco-311